Walks and Talks

 As Manchester expanded, each main road out of the city developed its own unique character.
 Collyhurst and its neighbour was very much a place of habitation rather than business which, in turn , led to a large number of churches, schools, pubs, cinemas, and even theatres along Rochdale Road.
 What it lacked in grand buildings it made up for in a wealth of characters and institutions which became well-known throughout the city.

-SONG OF THE IRWELL
+THE SONG OF THE IRWELL

 This talk traces the story of Manchester's greatest river, and includes tales of drownings, dramatic rescues, ill-fated boat launches, devastating floods and other stories of Europe's hardest working river.